Knoll Designer Bios

 Gehry created his bentwood furniture collection for Knoll in 1992.
 Inspired by the surprising strength of a wooden bushel basket, he sought to fully integrate material and design, creating a structurally and aesthetically light masterpiece.
 He explained:

 “…all bentwood furniture until now has relied on a thick and heavy main structure and then an intermediary structure for the seating.
 The difference in my chairs is that structure and the seat are formed of the same incredible lightweight slender wood strops which serve both functions.
 The material forms a single and continuous idea.
-What makes this all work and dives it extraordinary strength is the interwoven, basket-like character of the design.”
+What makes this all work and gives it extraordinary strength is the interwoven, basket-like character of the design.”

 From an interview originally run in Architectural Record (c) February 1992, The McGraw-Hill Companies. www.architecturalrecord.com.